-Set up multiple monitors for ROVsim2 Pro and O&G
+Set up multiple monitors for ROVsim Pro, O&G and Gen3

-ROVsim² simulation software supports display on two (Pro and O&G) or three (O&G only) monitors.
+ROVsim simulation software supports display on two (Pro and O&G), three (O&G only), or four (Gen3) monitors.
 It accomplishes this by using a Windows feature called “desktop spanning”.
 Setting up the system is straightforward if you select the appropriate hardware.

 Selecting the hardware